Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case: Introduction

 In the next theorem we study convergence of $N$-shifted Tur\'an determinants.
 We prove that they are related to the density of the measure $\mu$.
 In this manner, we constructively prove that $\mu$ is absolutely continuous on the set

 Let us recall that $N$-shifted Tur\'an determinant is defined as

-The approach to proving absolute continuity of the measure $\mu$ with compact support by means of Tur\'an determinants has been started in \cite{Nevai1979} and later developed in \cite{Nevai1983, Nevai1987, GeronimoVanAssche1991}.
+The approach to proving absolute continuity of the measure $\mu$ with compact support by means of Tur\'an determinants has been started in \cite{Nevai1979} and later developed in \cite{Nevai1983, Nevai1987, GeronimoVanAssche1991}, see also the survey \cite{Nevai1992}.
 In \cite{PeriodicII, PeriodicIII, SwiderskiTrojan2019} an extension to measures with unbounded support has been accomplished.
 For the proof of the following theorem see Theorems~\ref{thm:5} and \ref{thm:4}. \begin{main_theorem} Suppose that the hypotheses of Theorem~\ref{thm:A} is satisfied.
 Let $i \in \{0, 1, \ldots, N-1 \}$.
 Then the limit

 exists for any $x \in \Lambda_-$, and defines a continuous positive function.
 Moreover, the convergence is locally uniform.
 If

 then the measure $\mu$ is purely absolutely continuous on $\Lambda_-$ with the density